subskybox/Orba/orba2/README.md

 >> A Python based script for generating a new Orba 2 Preset from a collection of .wav files

 ## Orba 2 SampleSet Generator
 The Orba 2 SampleSet Generator takes a folder as an input and outputs the ```<SampleSet>``` node required to be added to a *.artipreset* file.
-The script supports many options and uses a naming convention similar to many common formats available on the web or from other musical DAW software.
+The script supports many options (including deployment) and uses a naming convention similar to many common formats available on the web or from other musical DAW software.

 ### PREREQUISITES:
-You must have Python 3.2 or greater to run this script.
+You must have Python 3.8 or greater to run this script.
 If you don't have Python installed, just Google "Install Python on Mac|PC".
 The easiest way to do this on Windows is to download Python from the Windows Store.
 For Mac, you can install directly from [Python.org](https://www.python.org/downloads/macos/) or install it via [Homebrew or MacPorts](https://www.scivision.dev/homebrew-macports-fink/)

 ### DOWNLOADING:
 Make sure to be on the `Code` tab and then press the green `Code ▼` button to expand the drop-down.
 From the drop-down, choose `Download ZIP`.
 Once the file has completed downloading, unzip it to a suitable folder.